L3VRF configuration

 Note that when specifying the table-id, the route output does not care about L3VRFs, it considers the routing table as an ordinary routing table.

-To dump the IPv6 routes, the following commands can be used:
+To dump the IPv6 routes, the following command can be used:

 vsr> show ipv6-routes l3vrf l3vrf1